 Research in Efficient Energy Systems involves the efficient and environmentally friendly use of energy, especially in systems using energy supplied through pipelines, i.e. grid-based energy systems, such as district heating and energy gas, which require extensive infrastructure.
 The subject is technology-based, but economic, organisational and behavioural aspects of importance for understanding the interaction between technology and society are also studied.

 Researchers in Fluid Mechanics are studying how flows in gases and liquids behave under the influence of various forces.
-An important area of research is the calculation of chaotic, turbulent flows (e.g. in gas turbines), which often lead to better mixing, but are more difficult to model than laminar flow.
-Another important aspect is to be able to control the chemical transformation of air and fuel in the combustion process.
-Applications are mostly found in engines, but also in medicine, for example, in blood vessels.
+An important area of research is the calculation of chaotic, turbulent flows (e.g. in gas turbines), which often lead to better mixing but are more difficult to model than laminar flow.
+Another important aspect is control over the chemical transformation of air and fuel in the combustion process.
+Applications are mostly found in engines, but also in medicine e.g. in blood vessels.

-Heat Transfer is a classic, basic subject dealing with the mathematical and physical properties that govern the transfer or heat between gases, liquids and other materials.
-Research in this field at LTH is directed towards solutions that give compact, durable heat exchangers, fuel cells for electricity and heat production (SOFC), and propulsion (PEM, Polymer Electrolyte Membrane) technology, as well as heat transfer in gas turbines.
+Heat Transfer is a classic, basic subject dealing with the mathematical and physical properties governing the transfer or heat between gases, liquids and other materials.
+Research in this field is directed towards solutions that give compact, durable heat exchangers, fuel cells for electricity, heat production (SOFC) and propulsion (PEM, Polymer Electrolyte Membrane) technology, as well as heat transfer in gas turbines.